-(D) A separate statement for each item of damage claimed, containing a brief description of the item of damage, dollar amount claimed, and citation to the law, Rule, regulation, or any decision authorizing a recovery for that particular item of damage.
-Items of damage not identified in this manner shall not be recoverable.
+(D) A separate statement for each item of damage claimed, containing a brief description of the item of damage, dollar amount claimed, and citation to the law, rule, regulation, or any decision authorizing a recovery for that particular item of damage.
+Items of damage not identified in this manner are not recoverable.

-(15) An outline of defendant's case, which shall include:
+(15) An outline of defendant’s case, which must include:

 (A) A succinct factual summary of defendant’s general, special, and affirmative defenses which shall be neither argumentative nor recite evidence.

-(C) A separate statement for each item of damage claimed in a counterclaim, which shall contain a brief description of the item of damage, the dollar amount claimed, and citation to the law, Rule, regulation, or any decision which authorizes a recovery for that particular item of damage.
-Items of damage not identified in this manner shall not be recoverable.
+(C) A separate statement for each item of damage claimed in a counterclaim, which must contain a brief description of the item of damage, the dollar amount claimed, and citation to the law, rule, regulation, or any decision which authorizes a recovery for that particular item of damage.
+Items of damage not identified in this manner are not recoverable.

 (16) A listing of stipulated facts which may be read into evidence at trial.
 It is the duty of counsel to cooperate fully with each other to identify all undisputed facts.
 A refusal to do so may result in the imposition of sanctions upon the non-cooperating counsel.